 It’s true that there’s no free lunch, at least not one that’s moral or legal.
-However, we showed you a few ways to get free or cheap money on Cash App that still work.
+However, I showed you a few ways to get free money on Cash App that still work.

-We also showed you what you need to look out for as not to get scammed.
+Important that I also showed you what you need to look out for so as not to get scammed.
 If something is too good to be true, it probably is.

 If you find this article useful, check this out:

 - 3 Things to Know to Avoid Fake Cash App Balance Screenshots

 - 5 Cash App Bitcoin Scams (Easy Ways to Spot It)

 - How someone can hack your Cash App with your Name (Secure)

 - How someone can hack your Cash App with your email (secured)